yemisi567/yemisi567/README.md

 A Frontend Heavy FullStack Software Engineer who loves building software solutions that run on web devices and mobile devices

 In addition to creating applications, I enjoy mentoring and helping beginner developers, and improving myself.

+  - 🛠 Tech Community Builder:
+  Founder of The Engineers Network, a fast-growing global community of engineers

   - 📚 Learning:
   Exploring best practices in software engineering.

   - 🌟 Mentorship:
   Actively contributing through one-on-one sessions with beginners.

   - 🤝 Collaboration:
   Looking to collaborate on innovative solutions.